Hamlin’s NASCAR championship moment has yet to arrive. Set to enter a new world of team ownership, will it finally be delivered on Sunday?

 All that’s missing is an elusive Cup Series championship.
 We on the east coast know all about superstars earning all but that final trophy hoist.
 Rangers fans recently had to bid farewell to Henrik Lundqvist with a Stanley Cup celebration.
 Patrick Ewing came up short in a 1994 NBA Finals visit (missing another five years later due to injury).

 It’s cruelly ironic that it seems like the more that Hamlin has accomplished, the more questions he has had to field about the vacancy in his trophy case.
-2020 has truly been one for the ages when it comes to Hamlin and his No. 11 Toyota team and, on, paper, missing out on the title would sting.
+2020 has truly been one for the ages when it comes to Hamlin and his No. 11 Toyota team and missing out on this title would undoubredly sting.
 Seven races have ended with Hamlin in victory lane, second-best on the circuit to only Kevin Harvick’s nine.
-On paper, missing out on a championship in a season like that would certainly sting.
 True to the “everything but a title” trope, Hamlin has come tantalizingly, deservedly close to a championship, only to be denied by misfortune or forces beyond his control.
 He won a season-best eight races and finished no worse than 12th over the first nine playoff races, but contact in the Homestead-Miami-based finale with Greg Biffle caused a spin that relegated him to a 14th-place finish.
 Jimmie Johnson went home in the runner-up spot, giving him enough points to overtake Hamlin for the title.

-But Hamlin wants to make it clear: he believes that this 2020 season no matter what happens on Sunday.
+But Hamlin wants to make it clear: he believes that this 2020 season was a success no matter what happens on Sunday.

 “It’s not whether you win this weekend or not,” Hamlin said earlier this week.
 “The championship is not necessarily an indicative measuring stick of your whole year.
 If you get to the final four, that is a measuring stick that you’ve had a successful year.”